-Let’s be real — the vast majority of dating advice is aggressively cisheteronormative.
-From popular magazines and dating advice books to talk shows and Bachelor Nation, we have a veritable dearth of suggestions on how cishet white able-bodied upper middle class folks can date each other within cishet, patriarchal structures.
+Let’s be real: the vast majority of dating advice is aggressively cisheteronormative.
+From popular magazines and dating advice books to talk shows and Bachelor Nation, we have a plethora of suggestions on how cishet, white, able-bodied, upper-middle-class folks can date each other within cishet, patriarchal structures.
 Fighting over the bill only to “let” the man pay, dressing in certain levels of revealing or put-togetherness for a certain date, when to engage in sex, when to say I love you, how to play “games,” the godforsaken “negging” — the scripts go as far as to label performing oral sex on a person with a vagina as “weak” or “lame,” while oral sex on a person with a penis can be considered “expected.”
 All of that is prescriptive, toxic nonsense.

 Our humanity cannot be boiled down to a binary.
 There is a spectrum of gender, as well as a spectrum of sexuality, and there is also a full spectrum of personhood, needs, wants, desires, and abilities!
 Intersecting patriarchal constructs of gender, sexuality, race, ability, and beyond dictate what we’re supposed to want, and when.

-Our media and societal lexicon is full of stereotypes and misconceptions like: young straight women should want to be married and have children, lesbians settle down quickly or never, young men should want to stay single and promiscuous, and asexual folks are erased.
+Our media and societal lexicon is full of stereotypes and misconceptions.
+Young straight women are supposed to want to be married and have children, lesbians settle down quickly or never, young men should want to stay single and promiscuous, and asexual folks are erased.
 It’s beyond time to recognize that those constructions are based on prejudice, stereotype, and patriarchal anxiety.

-Note: of course, this isn’t the be-all end-all of dating, this is just some advice from a nonbinary young person who’s lived and is living it!
-But hey, Cosmo doesn’t have all the answers and neither do I. And hopefully my advice comes a little closer to your truth as a nonbinary person.
+Note: of course, this isn’t the be-all end-all of dating; this is just some advice from a non-binary young person who’s lived and is living it!
+But hey, Cosmo doesn’t have all the answers and neither do I. Hopefully my advice comes a little closer to your truth as a non-binary person.

 It begins here.
 You’ve heard it before: “Please secure your own safety mask before helping others.”
-When you are nonbinary, though there are some societal exceptions, for the most part, your very existence is anarchic.
+When you are non-binary, for the most part, your very existence is anarchic.
 You prove the fallibility of the construct of the gender binary by living and loving authentically.
 That is pretty badass, however you choose to live it.

-As much as I can scoff at the constructs of binary structure we don’t fit in, they’ve lasted because they provide scripts for us to fall into, and when we do, it can feel validating.
-To look awesome in a skirt, to “score” with a “hot girl” — those can be mentally validating, because you’re “succeeding” at a game — albeit one that none of us really opted to play.
-So when we opt out, in whatever way, it can be harder to define yourself, to define a good night or a good date.
+As much as I can scoff at the constructs of the binary gender structure we don’t fit into, they’ve lasted because they provide scripts for us to follow, and when we do, it can feel validating.
+To look awesome in a skirt, to “score” with a “hot girl” — those can be mentally validating, because you’re “succeeding” at a game, albeit one that none of us really opted to play.
+So when we opt out, in whatever way, it can be harder to define ourselves, to define a good night or a good date.

 But you know what?
-That can be really, really exciting.
+That lack of definition can be really, really exciting.
 When you feel that tension, when you feel like you’re only making a move in the dating world because you’re “supposed to,” take a step back.
 Remind yourself of the brave and excellent individual you are.
-Remember that your gender is valid, and you are not mandated to conform to a binary social structure when you are seeking love as a nonbinary person.
+Remember that your gender is valid, and you are not mandated to conform to a binary social structure when you are seeking love as a non-binary person.

 Ask yourself what you’re looking for.

-If everyone in your community is dating casually — or in committed relationships — remember that your dating life doesn’t have to look like theirs, Hollywoods’, or anyone else.
+If everyone in your community is dating casually — or in committed relationships — remember that your dating life doesn’t have to look like theirs, Hollywood’s, or anyone else’s.
 You do you.

 Your gender might be fixed and sure, and you may have always known it or worked hard to come to that truth.
-Your gender might shift and fluctuate throughout your lifetime, and/or so might your understanding of self and gender.
+Your gender might shift and fluctuate throughout your lifetime, and so might your understanding of self and gender.
 What you want can change too.
-That doesn’t make your new needs and wants any less valid — and it doesn’t invalidate how you used to feel.
+That doesn’t make your new needs and wants any less valid.
+And it doesn’t invalidate how you used to feel.

 So when you’re dating, how other people perceive you is as much an issue of safety as it is of identity and validity.

-Writer & activist Son of Baldwin emphasizes: “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”
+Writer and activist Son of Baldwin emphasizes, “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”

 Don’t be afraid to let go.

-This is probably advice in every dating guide ever, at least I hope so.
-But it can mean something different for NB folx like us.
+This is a standard piece of advice in every dating guide ever (at least I hope so).
+But it can mean something different for non-binary folx like us.
 When you exist outside of something as encompassing as the cishet structure, finding a partner who sees you — who understands you, who wants to know you and love you and be with you — can be all the more precious and powerful.
-True love, trust, and connection is rare, and it can be all the more so for us.
-But even when you’ve found someone who loves all of you, every nonbinary bit of you…that relationship, whatever it looks like, still might not last forever.
+True love, trust, and connection are rare, and they can be all the more so for us.
+But even when you’ve found someone who loves all of you, every non-binary bit of you, that relationship, whatever it looks like, still might not last forever.
 I know it’s painful.

-But just because it’s valid doesn’t mean it’ll last forever.
+But just because it’s valid doesn’t mean it’ll last.
 And just because it doesn’t last forever doesn’t mean it wasn’t valid!

 It can feel all the more heartbreaking for a relationship to end when you had to fight so hard to find it.
 But people change, and so do wants and needs and relationships.
 You are just as worthy as a cishet person of walking away from something that doesn’t make sense anymore.
 Be true to yourself.
-You are at once a nonbinary person and a person who is nonbinary among almost infinite other traits.
+You are at once a non-binary person and a person who is non-binary among all your other traits.
 You deserve a dating life and love that makes sense for all of you.